xieyuheng/fidb-zero/docs/manual/00-intro.md

 >
 > -- [RFC 9110 -- HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html).

-A resource identifier is a URL (or say URI) that denotes a resource, while resource is a abstract concept which might have many kinds of implementations and a representation of a resource is one implementation of concrete format that programmers can work with.
+A resource identifier is a URL (or say a URI) that denotes a resource, while resource is an abstract concept which might have many kinds of implementations and a representation of resource is an implementation of resource in concrete format that programmers can work with.
 We see that file system,
-with it's pathname and files,
-is the inspiration and archetype of such system, and is also how such system end up been implemented at the early days of HTTP.
+with it's pathnames and files, is both the inspiration and the archetype of such system, and it is also how many such systems end up been implemented specially at the early days of HTTP.

-Nowaday people use relational database and SQL to implement HTTP API, but the most used relations between SQL data are the one-to-one "has one" relation and the one-to-many "has many" relation, which are most naturally expressed by nested directories.
+Nowaday people use relational database and SQL to implement HTTP API, but the most used relations between SQL data are the _one-to-one "has one"_ relation and the _one-to-many "has many"_ relation, which are most naturally expressed by nested directories.

-For example:
+For examples:

 - A user _has many_ projects,
-  so we give each user a subdirectory called "projects":
+  so we give each user a `projects` subdirectory:

   ```
   /users/*/projects/*
   ```

 - A user _has one_ config,
-  so we give each user one subdirectory called "config":
+  so we give each user a `config` subdirectory:

   ```
   /users/*/config
   ```

-  We might also just let `config` be a property of `user`, as people might do in some document database.
+  We might also just let `config` be a property of `user` data, as people might do in some document database.

 When designing a tool (such as API and formal language syntax),